AznDibs/Octagon/docs/Server/PlayerProfile.md

 | ----------- | ------------------------------------ |
 | `physicsThreshold : string` | A value which can be either `VerticalSpeed` or `HorizontalSpeed` (if the detections for them are enabled) |

+!!!note
+    This method will return `nil` if the detection for `physicsThreshold` doesn't exist or isn't enabled.

 ### `PlayerProfile:GetCurrentActivePhysicsDetectionFlag()`